walterrdev/blackjack-game-javascript/README.md

 # BlackJack Game in JavaScript

-Juego de BlackJack en HTML5, CSS y JavaScript realizado en el curso "JavaScript Moderno: Guía para dominar el lenguaje" de Fernando Herrera.
+BlackJack game in HTML5, CSS and JavaScript made in the course "Modern JavaScript: Guide to mastering the language" by Fernando Herrera.

-Link al curso en Udemy:
+Link to course on Udemy:<br>
 https://udemy.com/course/javascript-fernando-herrera/